gilesjohn/TSFTest/README.md

     npm install --save-dev webpack webpack-cli typescript ts-loader

-NPM PACKAGE NOT YET PUBLISHED.
 Install the typescript functions also in your project directory:

     npm install --save-dev tsftest